 The spirit of collaboration begins with the fire department.
 In 1954, carpooling Rocky Flats employees, including Ken Freiberg (who would serve as the first volunteer fire chief) initiated the idea of a Thornton volunteer fire department.
 After securing a used fire truck and parking it at the homes of Ken or Carl Nelson (Nelson would later become the first paid fire chief), the volunteers received a land donation from Hoffman and acquired a free Quonset hut to serve as a fire station, police station, and council chambers for the first council that was to be elected.
 About the same time, residents were organizing to incorporate Thornton as a city.
 While the first vote for incorporation in early 1956 failed, the second attempt later that year succeeded, and Mayor Oyer (Bill) Leary and the first city council members were elected.
 The volunteer fire fighters and police officers threw their support behind incorporation and money was secured to build a new fire station, police headquarters and City Hall where the Quonset hut stood.

 Upon incorporation, the community chose to name their burgeoning city "Thornton" after then Colorado Governor and U.S. ambassador to Korea, Daniel Thornton.
 Thornton did not approve of a city being named after him, but the community persevered.
-An initiate to rename the city was voted on a few years later, but it also failed, and "Thornton" remained.
+An initiative to rename the city was voted on a few years later, but it also failed, and "Thornton" remained.
 The community wasted no time creating the city they envisioned; the Thornton Community Association (formed in 1954) and the Thornton Women's Club were instrumental in funding and organizing projects like the Community Center Pool and the Thornton Shopping Center.
 The volunteer Fire Department took care of much of the labor related to these projects, including painting the pool and hauling materials.
 When the pool finally opened to the public, Mayor Leary received a unexpected surprise when he arrived to dedicate the pool.
-Take a look at this clip to learn more about the pool and Leary's wild dedication ceremony.
+The firemen tossed a laughing Leary into the pool, in his business clothes no less!

 As the city began to expand, the municipal services also needed to expand.
 In 1960, the population had grown to just over 11,000 people, and that number would only go up.
 The first paid fire fighters, police officers, sanitation workers, and other public servants were hired, and our local government became more organized and ambitious.
 As this growth brought in new families, the need for space and especially water became a real challenge.
 Many projects arose in the 1960's and 1970's to address these concerns, including a larger civic center, a new water treatment plant, the purchase of Northwest Utilities, and plenty of annexations.
 In 1975 the Thornton Recreation Center was completed in the midst of conflicts surrounding water rights and annexations of reservoirs by the City of Thornton.
 These annexations kicked off a decades long feud between Thornton and Northglenn that luckily would eventually fizzle into good natured rivalry in the future.
 The FRICO water agreement between Thornton and surrounding cities was the selected solution for these water disagreements at the time.